smartoceanplatform/dataspace-sdk/README.md

 DATASPACE_API_KEY = '<api-key>'
 ```

-This indirect configuration of the API key makes it possible to share a single `.env` file for credentials between different deployments of the data space service.
+This indirect configuration of the API key makes it possible to share a single `.env` file for credentials across different deployments of the data space service.

 The API key must be obtained from the SmartOcean data space service.